Byron/tui-crates/tui-react/README.md

 State that one wants within the component for instance could be the scoll location.
 Alternatively, one can configure windows by altering their public state.

-### What's the relation to TUI?
+### What's the relation to TUI / Ratatui?

-This project coudln't exist without it, and is happy to provide an alternative set of components for use in command-line applications.
+This project coudln't exist without TUI, and is happy to provide an alternative set of components for use in command-line applications.
+Ratatui is the continuation of the tui project.

 ### Why `tui-react`?